sara-nl/spicercourse/conclusion.md

 # Want to know more about Spider?

-You may visit our documentatin page at http://doc.spider.surfsara.nl/en/latest/Pages/about.html.
+You may visit our documentation page at http://doc.spider.surfsara.nl/en/latest/Pages/about.html.
 You can always contact us via email to helpdesk@surfsara.nl with any questions about the Spider platform or any other SURFsara services.